 A thumb guard is another option.
 A thumb guard is a helpful product that effectively puts a stop to a child’s habit of sucking their thumb.
 These devices work to stop suction from forming and ultimately make the action less desirable to indulge in.
 Once the pleasure is taken out of the habit, the child will no longer want to suck their thumb.

 Generally speaking, there are two types of thumb guards: cloth and plastic.
-Our orthodontist in Dallas offers plastic thumb guards that are made of a soft, flexible plastic.
+Our orthodontist in Dallas offers plastic thumb guard that are made of a soft, flexible plastic.
 They are very easy to clean and are proven to be effective in putting an end to thumb sucking.
 They are FDA-approved and comfortable to wear.
 They are well-ventilated and allow the thumb to be moisture-free.
 They are easy to put on and cannot be easily removed by the child.
 These types of guards are also known as TGuards.
 A large majority of wearers stop sucking their thumb within just days to weeks of wearing the device.

-The alternative to thumb guards is orthodontic devices.
-Orthodontists, dentists, and pediatricians have been recommending thumb guards for decades because they tend to be more convenient and practical than preventative thumb sucking orthodontics.
+The alternative to thumb guard is orthodontic devices.
+Orthodontists, dentists, and pediatricians have been recommending thumb guard for decades because they tend to be more convenient and practical than preventative thumb sucking orthodontics.
 Two well-known kinds of intraoral appliances that orthodontists offer to thumb suckers are the hay rake and the palatal crib.
 The hay rake is a fixed oral device that discourages thumb sucking from occurring.
 Metal wires are inserted behind the front teeth of the mouth.
 Short prongs or spikes lie behind the teeth and when the child puts the thumb in their mouth, it causes pain to the inserted thumb.
 The pain discourages the child from wanting to put their thumb in their mouth again.
 The palatal crib is similar to the hay rake.
 The palatal crib is attached to the roof of the mouth and made up of metal rings or bars that make it hard for the thumb to touch the top of the palate.
 This device can be removed or fixed.
 Other types of thumb sucking deterrent orthodontic devices exist as well, but nothing really compares to the thumb guard.

 Talk to Our Orthodontist in Dallas